Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 ### Configure the kernel

-We need a config file that would work on an `x86_46` architecture.
-You can the config file that will be used as base for the `x86_46` architecture in `arch/x86/configs/x86_46_defconfig`.
+We need a config file that would work on an `x86_64` architecture.
+You can find the config file that will be used as a base for the `x86_64` architecture in `arch/x86/configs/x86_64_defconfig`.

-Create on such config file with:
+Create one such config file with:

 ```sh
 make ARCH=x86_64 x86_64_defconfig